AdobeDocs/document-cloud-learn.en/help/sign/admin/promote-admin.md

 ---
 # How to promote a user to an admin role

-Learn how to promote a user to an Acrobat Sign admin role using the Admin Console.
+Learn how to promote a user to an Acrobat Sign admin role using the Adobe Admin Console.

 >[!VIDEO](https://video.tv.adobe.com/v/3433447?quality=12&learn=on&hidetitle=true)